srujan875/PDS_Assignment3/README.md

 Dataset link: https://app.box.com/s/vjbv27r081a2d8doy3o1ar27j3zfnjpc

 As a part of this Assignment, loaded the dataset contains tweets that have been pulled from Twitter.
-And performed the following anlaysis on the 'OriginalTweet' data.
+And performed the following analysis on the 'OriginalTweet' data.

 a) Converting  the entire text corpus into tokens.